sderohan/docker-golang-hello-world-multistage/Readme.md

 ![example workflow](https://github.com/sderohan/docker-golang-hello-world-multistage/actions/workflows/testdockerfile.yml/badge.svg)

 ## In this repo we have Multistage Dockerfile for the Hello World Go application.
-Also we have the cron enabled github CI to validate the dockerfile and if any failure occurs while building slack notification is triggered.
+Also we have the cron enabled github CI to validate the dockerfile build weekly and if any failure occurs while building slack notification is triggered.

 One can run this application using below commands.